Course Scheduling Information

 Late Registration

 The intent is for students to be registered for classes prior to the beginning of each semester or term.
 If a student wishes to register for classes after classes begin, they must request to do so before 4:00 pm of the second day of the first week of classes as listed on the Academic Calendar for that specific semester or term they are requesting to enroll in.
 There will be no exceptions.
-The student must request last registration through the Academic Success Center, Academic Affairs, or the Registrar's Office and must meet the following criteria at the time of registration:
+The student must request last registration through the Pioneer Support Center, Academic Affairs, or the Registrar's Office and must meet the following criteria at the time of registration:

 First-time students who are accepted/admitted to Glenville State University but not enrolled* in classes by the first day of the semester or term must: (1) have a cumulative overall high school GPA of 2.75 or higher or a cumulative overall GPA of 2.75 or higher for all transfer credits completed; (2) no holds on their Glenville State University student account; (3) a complete and current FAFSA, if applicable.